×

 What is Gum Recession?

-Gum recession can be caused by various factors, including periodontal disease, aggressive tooth brushing, poor oral hygiene habits, grinding or clenching your teeth, hormones during pregnancy or menopause, and smoking.
+Gingival recession can be caused by various factors, including periodontal disease, aggressive tooth brushing, poor oral hygiene habits, grinding or clenching your teeth, hormones during pregnancy or menopause, and smoking.
 While some people may be genetically predisposed to gum recession, lifestyle factors such as smoking and poor oral hygiene can increase the risk.

 The impact of gum recession on your overall oral health is significant.
 It can result in longer-looking teeth with an uneven gum line and sensitivity to hot, cold, sweet or acidic foods and drinks.
 Other symptoms include bleeding gums, bad breath and plaque retention.
 Without proper treatment, the long-term effects may lead to bone or even tooth loss.

 But don’t worry – many treatment options are available for gum recession, ranging from desensitising agents or varnishes to surgical treatments like gum grafts for severe cases.
-Complete the form below if you want to learn more about gum grafts.

 Preventing Gum Recession: Tips for Maintaining Healthy Gums

-In addition to good brushing techniques and flossing habits, diet choices can also affect gum health.
+In addition to good toothbrushing techniques and flossing habits, diet choices can also affect gum health.
 A diet rich in fruits and vegetables provides essential gum tissue repair and growth nutrients.
 On the other hand, sugary or acidic foods can erode enamel and contribute to gum disease.
 Smoking cessation is another crucial step in preventing gum recession, as it weakens the immune system’s ability to fight infection.
 Finally, maintaining regular oral hygiene routines with professional cleaning appointments every six months helps prevent tartar buildup that can lead to periodontal diseases.
 By practising these healthy habits consistently, you will promote strong gums and maintain an attractive smile for years to come.

 Taking proactive measures against gum recession through proper oral hygiene practices and healthy lifestyle choices can reduce your risk of experiencing this common dental issue.
 However, suppose you do notice signs of receding gums, such as sensitivity or pain when eating or drinking hot or cold foods/beverages or bleeding when brushing/flossing.
 In that case, it’s important not to delay seeking treatment from a dental specialist who can provide non-surgical or surgical options based on individual needs/preferences without compromising the aesthetics or functionality of your teeth!
-Complete the form to get started.

-Gum Recession Treatments: Exploring Surgical and Non-Surgical Options
+Gingival Recession Treatments: Exploring Surgical and Non-Surgical Options

-Some treatments for gum recession include gum grafting, scaling and root planing, and tissue regeneration.
+Some professional treatments for gum recession include gum grafting, scaling and root planing, and tissue regeneration.
 Gum grafting involves tissue from the roof of your mouth (or other donor sources) and transplanting it onto the affected area to rebuild the gumline.
 Scaling and root planing is a deep cleaning procedure that removes bacteria from below the gumline while smoothing out rough spots on tooth roots.
 Tissue regeneration involves using biocompatible materials to encourage new bone growth in areas where gums have receded.
 These procedures have successfully treated patients with various degrees of gum recession.

 Now that you know about these treatment options for restoring your gums, you may wonder if there are steps you can take to prevent future recessions from happening again.